materia-dex/materiadex-com/src/pages/docs/materia/06-smart-contract-integration/01-quick-start.md

 }
 ```

 Now let's start with the constructor.
-You need to know where the `MateriaV2Factory` is deployed in order to compute the
+You need to know where the `MateriaFactory` is deployed in order to compute the
 address of the pair and look up the total supply of liquidity shares, plus the amounts for the reserves.
 We can store this as an address passed to the constructor.